 The Next Few Days

-When a baby dies, it is so hard to think clearly, yet you are faced with many difficult decisions.
-Because you are grieving over the death of your baby, other people may offer to make these decisions for you, but the next few days are a chance for you to build memories of your baby.
-These are some ideas shared by other bereaved parents who want you to know that you are not alone.
+When a baby dies it can be difficult to think clearly, yet you are faced with many difficult and painful decisions.
+Because you are grieving for your baby, other people may offer to help make these decisions for you.
+Although it might feel impossible, try to be involved in as many ways as you can be.
+The next few days provide an important opportunity for you to build memories of your baby.
+This leaflet contains some ideas shared by other bereaved parents.
+We want you to know that you are not alone.

 Making loving memories